Robert Czarnik

 Talent Analysis

 Czarnik is a talented offensive player who still has a lot of room to develop as a hockey player.
-He has good vision on the ice and a solid shot.
-A developing two-way forward.
+He has good vision on the ice, a solid shot, and a developing two-way game.